DustinHartzler/PharmToTable/wp-content/plugins/convertkit/readme.txt

 7. Another ConvertKit landing page example

 == Changelog ==

+### 1.9.6.4 2022-01-11
+* Fix: Render Legacy Form when shortcode is copied from app.convertkit.com for a Legacy Form
+* Fix: Don't check for Landing Page when viewing any non-Page public Post Type which doesn't support Landing Pages
+* Fix: PHP Notice: Undefined index landing_page when upgrading from 1.4.6 or earlier
+* Fix: PHP Notice: Undefined index tag when upgrading from 1.4.6 or earlier

+### 1.9.6.3 2021-12-23
+* Fix: Render Legacy Landing Pages

 ### 1.9.6.2 2021-12-22
 * Fix: Render Form Shortcode when a new ConvertKit Form ID specified that does not yet exist in Plugin's cached Form Resources